 - hardened web server as configured in part 2

 - SSH client on your computer

 - basic knowledge about firewalls

-All of the three components in this guide have different purposes, however, all of them are needed to accomplish our goal: Blocking attackers, bots and other malicious activities automatically.
+All of the three components in this guide have different purposes.
+However, all of them are needed to accomplish our goal: Blocking attackers, bots and other malicious activities automatically.

 ModSecurity is an open-source web application firewall originally developed for Apache web server.
 In part 2 of our guide, we already installed ModSecurity to hide our server signature.
 We can configure “SecRules” to log and filter HTTP traffic in real-time.
 ModSecurity will be the foundation for blocking unwanted IP addresses.
 It is also possible to use ModSecurity with Nginx.